 In addition, many government agencies provide information regarding safe storage of medication.
-Possible sources include the National Institute of Health’s information page and the CDC's information page.
+Possible sources include the National Institutes of Health’s information page and the Center for Disease Control’s information page.

-No herbal remedies, vitamins, supplements, cosmetics or other personal care products; medical devices; batteries, mercury-containing thermometers, sharps; or illicit drugs will be accepted.If you do transfer your medications to a sealed bag, please be sure to recycle all remaining packaging.
+No herbal remedies, vitamins, supplements, cosmetics or other personal care products; pet pesticide products; medical devices, batteries, mercury-containing thermometers; sharps or illicit drugs; will be accepted.If you do transfer your medications to a sealed bag, please be sure to recycle all remaining packaging.

 The United States Food and Drug Administration developed the following guidelines to encourage the proper disposal of medicines and help reduce harm from accidental exposure or intentional misuse after they are no longer needed:

 Check the Package: Follow any specific disposal instructions on the prescription drug labeling or patient information that accompanies the medicine.
 Do not flush medicines down the sink or toilet unless this information specifically instructs you to do so.

 Convenient Kiosks: Transfer unused medicines to collectors registered with the Drug Enforcement Administration (DEA).
 Authorized sites may be retail, hospital or clinic pharmacies, and law enforcement locations.
 Some offer mail-back programs or collection receptacles (“kiosks”).
 Visit the DEA’s website or call 1-800-882-9539 for more information and to find an authorized collector in your community.

 Mail-Back Packages: Mail-Back Services for Unwanted Medicine are available to differentially-abled and home bound residents upon request.
 Please dial the hotline at 1-844-MED-PROJECT or visit the mail-back page of the MED-Project website to request a pre-paid envelope to return your unwanted or expired medicine.